SRINETHIR/Hardware-Design/README.md

           <h4 id = 'Synthesis'>Synthesis</h4>
      </summary>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Synthesis is the digital design process where the high-level behavioral description of a circuit (usually written in hardware description languages like Verilog or VHDL) is translated into a gate-level netlist.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Synthesis is the digital design process where the high-level behavioral description of a circuit (usually written in hardware description languages like Verilog or VHDL) is translated into a gate-level netlist.
 This gate-level netlist is composed of logic gates and flip-flops, which are the fundamental building blocks of digital circuits.
 These blocks are from the Standard cell libraries.<br>
-Once the preparation is complete the command used to synthese is given below,
+Once the preparation is complete the command used to synthesize is given below,
 ```
 run_synthesis
 ```
 The above command is to run both yosys synthesis and ABC.
-Once the synthesis is complete reports and results wilkl be generated in the respective folder.<br>
+Once the synthesis is complete reports and results will be generated in the respective folder.<br>

 ![2](https://github.com/user-attachments/assets/f5b7acb3-9d86-4916-98da-5181fca658e5)

-Flop Ratio is calculate by,
+The Flop Ratio is calculated by,
 ```math
 Flop\ Ratio = \frac{Number\ of\ D\ Flip\ Flops}{Total\ Number\ of\ Cells}
 ```